MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 ## Upgrade your own model

 Upgrade your solution to the latest version number so that it rolls up all previous patches in one step.
 Any components that were associated with the previous version of the solution and aren't in the newer version will be deleted.
-This ensures that outdated components won't be included in the solution.<!--note from editor: Suggested.-->
+This ensures that outdated components won't be included in the solution.

 In the examples, you'll upgrade two solutions: